georgepetrou/CleaningData/README.md

 CleaningData
 ============

-This repo contains files for the course project in the Cleaning Data coursera course
+This repo contains files for the course project in the Cleaning Data coursera course.
+The scipt assumes that package reshape2 has been installed.
+Before the script is run statement "library(reshape2) has to be executed.
+In addition the current working directory should be the same as where the script run_anaysis.R resides and the directory (UIC HAR DataSet) and associated subdirectories (under "UIC HAR DataSet") must be under the directory where the script "run_analysis.R" resides

 The script operates as follows: